Why Humidity Levels Change During Weather Shifts

 In contrast, high-pressure systems are usually associated with drier air.
 After a storm passes and pressure rises, outdoor air often becomes less humid.
 This allows indoor humidity levels to drop as drier air replaces moist air and evaporation becomes more effective.

 These pressure-driven changes are a normal part of how weather affects indoor environments.
-However, if indoor humidity does not return to normal after pressure stabilizes, it may indicate that moisture is being retained or generated inside the home.
-In that case, it becomes important to understand how outdoor conditions affect indoor moisture more broadly.
+However, if indoor humidity does not return to normal after pressure stabilizes, moisture may be retained or generated inside the home.
+For the broader connection between outdoor climate and indoor dampness, see how outdoor conditions affect indoor moisture.

 When Weather-Related Humidity Swings Are Normal